markotoplak/orange-widgetDebugging/readme.txt

 something similar.
 Another example are time expensive callback functions - for example VizRank's button would call a function that could possibly take hours (or days to compute) to compute all possible projections.
-We will not be able to debug such functions.
+The widget testing program, due to time constraints, should not attempt to debug such functions.

 Calling debugWidgets.py on a custom schema: